sammy0055/react-entry-level-assignment/README.md

 ### the project is well structured

-the component folder in the src directry holds the individual core components the pages folder holds the parent conponent or container that hold all component renthered on each individual page the styles folder holds all styles to all components in he project
+#### the component folder in the src directry holds the individual core components
+#### the pages folder holds the parent conponent or container that hold all component renthered on each individual page
+#### the styles folder holds all styles to all components in the project